eSTEPS Program for Fall Prevention

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the eSTEPS CDS treatment for fall prevention?
+What prior data suggests that the eSTEPS CDS is safe for fall prevention?

 This trial is for individuals aged 65 or older who are at risk of falling, as determined during an annual wellness visit.
 They must be living in the community (not in long-term care facilities) and enrolled in certain primary care practices participating in the study.